ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 # Deprecated software {#summary-deprecated-software}

+This is a list of key Ethereum-related projects and resources which have been deprecated or are no longer maintained.
+It is important to highlight deprecated work so that users can find viable alternatives and also to prevent malicious versions from being distributed.

 Here are some excellent starting points:

 - [Decentralizing Everything](https://www.youtube.com/watch?v=WSN5BaCzsbo&feature=youtu.be) _Sep 18, 2017 - Vitalik Buterin (Video)_